aakarshsingh/Magic-Squares/README.md

 The above class diagram should be self explanatory.

-I have tried my best to ahere to Java Docs Commenting format.
+I have tried my best to adhere to Java Docs Commenting format.

 Link to Algorithms given in each of the three child classes.